cylin-ms/scenara/docs/gutt_analysis/CANONICAL_TASKS_GOLD_STANDARD_REFERENCE_V2.md

 **Category**: Collaborate
 **Capabilities Required**: Attendee resolution, agenda generation
-**Evaluation**: ❓ **Needs Review** - CAN-18 over-interpretation
+**Evaluation**: ⚠️ **Partial** - Still missing CAN-05 (Attendee Resolution)

+**Gold Standard Revision (November 8, 2025)**:
+> Changed CAN-09 (Document Generation) to CAN-23 (Agenda Generation/Structuring).
+When prompt explicitly mentions "set the agenda", the specialized agenda generation task (CAN-23) is more appropriate than general document generation (CAN-09).
+The meeting goals ("get confirmation", "discuss risks") should be used as INPUT for CAN-23, not as system tasks to execute.

 **Human Evaluator Notes**:
-> "'to get confirmation we are on track and discuss any blocking issues or risks' in the prompt is to set the goal of the meeting and should be used as input for the agenda generation for CAN-09.
+> "'to get confirmation we are on track and discuss any blocking issues or risks' in the prompt is to set the goal of the meeting and should be used as input for the agenda generation for CAN-23 (was CAN-09).
 The user does not expect the system to find blocking issues and confirm status but the requester want to find out those during the meeting so CAN-18 should not be activated."

 ### Canonical Task Decomposition: 3 Tasks